 There are many opportunities for the community to practice and grow in their faith.
 Some of the larger programs include:

 Chapel offers a time to celebrate Christ Jesus as a community.
 Through praise, prayer, and a variety of worship experiences, students and staff are given an opportunity to connect with God together.
-There are three Chapel services provided almost every week, one for Elementary, one for Grades 6-8 and one for Grades 9-12.
+There are two Chapel services provided almost every week, one for Elementary and one for Grades 6-12.
 Faculty, students and a variety of special guests deliver chapels at TCIS.

 Spiritual Emphasis Week